pareshios/Player/README.md

    * Since all refunds can be processed through the apple payment procedure.
 After some grace period, apple may refund the purchase price or less.

 ### Billing Issues
 The customer Info object will have the status of any kind of subscription or billing issues.
 For example, anytime a user has requested a refund or canceled or changed to a lower subscription plan.
 They might end up in a billing issue.
-In such cases, revenueCat will give two important flag
+In such cases, revenueCat will give two important flag.

-**UnSubscribe Detected at**
+   * **UnSubscribe Detected at**

-**Billing Issue Detected at**
+   * **Billing Issue Detected at**

 **Note:-** We can show a flag or restrict the user from accessing the access when this date is not nil in the customer info object.